DevExpress-Examples/deprecated-set-Binding-property-of-GridColumn-created-with-ColumnGeneratorTemplate/Readme.md

-## How to set the Binding property of a GridColumn created with a use of the ColumnGeneratorTemplate property
+## How to set the Binding property of GridColumn created with the ColumnGeneratorTemplate property
-This example demonstrates an approach that can be used to set the Binding property of a custom template generated GridColumn.
+This example demonstrates an approach that can be used to set the Binding property of a custom GridColumn generated based on a template.